AJM432/Star-Swift/Readme.md

 	- Determines the maximum velocity a star can travel preventing the system from becoming unstable due to large gravitational forces.
 Also allows users to reset the system state without needing to reset the entire program.

 - `Theta Threshold`
 	- This parameter is the core of the Barnes-hut algorithm.
 Theta determines the accuracy of the simulation.
 Setting $\theta = 0$ reduces the simulation to a naive n-body simulation of time complexity $O(n^2)$.
-Increasing this value gradually reduces the time complexity to $O(n)$ by sacrificing accuracy for speed.
+Increasing this value gradually reduces the time complexity to $O(n\log(n))$ by sacrificing accuracy for speed.
 Increase this parameter to increase simulation speed.

 - `Collision Softening`
 	- Dampens the force between two stars thereby reducing the chance that a star is launched outside the system.
 We calculate acceleration by $a_{star} = \frac{m_{star}}{r^2+d_{soft}}$ where $d_{soft}$ is the softening parameter.
 This helps prevent velocities from becoming infinite when stars get too close to one another.